calinbule/blog-cubevodata/_posts/2020-01-09-rpa-case-study.md

 2. Salesforce data extraction and requests validation
 3. Upload of the final situation to the client application

 In this particular case, we consider that the client does not want to grant us access to an API or to the database of the application that holds the subscription data nor to give us privileges to generate an API connection key for Salesforce.
-We thus end up with two users, one for Salesforce and the other one for the clientís web app, and are limited to only using the front end.
+We thus end up with two users, one for Salesforce and the other one for the client‚Äôs web app, and are limited to only using the front end.

-Letís get right to it!
+Let‚Äôs get right to it!

-### 1 ñ Initial Report Extraction
+### 1 ‚Äì Initial Report Extraction
 Here, given the circumstances, we can use a more unorthodox way to deal with the problem.
 Because we only have access to the front end, we can identify all the HTML elements with which we interact in the process of manually logging in and extracting the report, and feed them to a script that uses Selenium to control a headless web browser and automatically replicate the same behavior.
 This is a reusable piece of code that can be used anytime, even for other projects (though it might need some adjusting for that).

 The file containing the not-yet-processed account creation requests will be saved to a resources folder that is specified in the script.